Giskard-AI/giskard/docs/giskard_hub/upload/index.md

 ```

-Then the suite that you uploaded will appear in the test tab of the Giskard server.
+Then the suite that you uploaded will appear in the test tab of the Giskard Hub.

 <br>